department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/dependents.md

 <br>

 ### How do I apply?
+You can apply online right now.

 #### To file a claim for additional disability compensation for a child or spouse

-You can apply online.
 You may also need to provide more information or forms along with your application.

 <a class="usa-button-primary va-button-primary" href="/disability-benefits/apply/dependents/form-686c-dependents/">File for Disability Compensation for a Dependent</a>